CSC207-UofT/Course-Project-group-045/Progress Report.md

 So far for our CRC cards that are implemented into code.

 Game Class: The Game class includes many features that tie the code together.
 It includes the mouse listeners, which takes mouse imputs on the JFrame also created in the Game class.
+This class initializes several other classes and is in charge of keeping track of turns adn taking in inputs from the player.
+It will collaborate with classes like Character, its subclasses, Map, Action and UI

 Character Class: we have an abstract character class of which its methods and attributes are inherited by its subclasses of PlayerChar and EnemyChar.